 Each month, Dave Dean from Too Many Adapters gives us great tips and advice on travel tech and gear.
-There’s so many options to choose from that Dave is here to tell us what gear and tech is worth it – and what should be avoided.
+There’s so many options to choose from that Dave is here to tell us what gear and tech is worth it – and what should be avoided, speaking from his own personal experience.
 This month’s column is about gadgets worth taking on the road.

 It’s surprisingly hard to find travel gear that delivers.
 There’s the tiny solar charger that took five days to half-charge my phone, the wind-up flashlight with a handle that snapped off the first time I used it, the travel mouse that chewed through batteries in a week, and the countless others I’ve tried and discarded over the years.